Mark de Mori: Early life and amateur career

+De Mori lived in Croatia for 10 years before returning back to Perth, Western Australia in January 2023.

 Professional career

 De Mori turned professional at the age of 22.
 He knocked out five of his first six opponents before taking an 18-month break from the sport.

 De Mori has occasionally been accused of adopting an 'arrogant' style in the ring, as he tends to keep his fists low, rather than in front of his face.
 The stance is similar to that of famous American boxers from De Mori's childhood that he attempts to replicate.
 The stance, which has proven successful, has angered previous opponents.

 In 2007, De Mori signed a three-year deal with prominent boxing promoter Don King.
 King cited "youth and exciting style" as the reason he put faith in De Mori, as he slowly worked his way up the ranks.
 One year into his deal with King, De Mori scored an eight-round win by unanimous decision over Ed Mahone in New Zealand.
 Mahone had been the favourite heading into the fight but was worn down by De Mori's 'jab and move' approach.

 In 2009, De Mori won a further two US fights, both by knockout as a result of body blows, ranking him the number 17 heavyweight in the world by the World Boxing Council and further increasing global interest in his potential as a heavyweight contender.

 In 2014 De Mori scored an incredible first-round TKO victory over Bosnian Zeljko Bojic.
 Many promoters and managers now took inevitable interest in De Mori as his power was almost unprecedented.

 In 2015 in Niedersachsen, Germany, he stopped German Marcel Zeller in less than a round.

-Mark has been ranked as high as 7 in the world with the WBA and 15 with the WBC as well as winning the WBU and WBF world titles.
+De Mori has been ranked as high as 7 in the world with the WBA and 15 with the WBC as well as winning the WBU and WBF world titles.